-While it may be tempting to get the biggest heater possible for your tent, it’s important to consider space constraints and your use case.
+While getting the biggest heater possible for your tent may be tempting, it’s important to consider space constraints and your use case.

-Heaters are fire hazards, so they should never be touching you or any linens as you sleep.
-It’s best to get a unit is small enough to stay away from you and other campers during the night.
-When in doubt, opt for a smaller heater.
-Small heaters are also going to use less fuel and they’ll be more portable.
+Space heaters are fire hazards, so they should never be touching you or any linens as you sleep.
+It’s best to get a small enough unit to stay away from you and other campers during the night, especially when you have a small tent.
+Small heaters are also going to use less fuel, and they’ll be more portable.

 Heat output is measured in British Thermal Units or BTUs.
 For most RVs and campers, an output of 1,000 to 5,000 BTUs is plenty for a camping heater to keep your rig warm on a chilly night.
 Many tent heater models have an adjustable climate control setting.
-The lower the heat output, the less electricity or gas it’s going to use.
+The lower the heat output, the less electricity or gas it will to use.

-It’s always crucial to take safety into consideration when using a heating device.
-Gas heaters can produce carbon monoxide, which is tasteless and odorless.
+It’s always crucial to consider safety when using a heating device.
+Gas-powered heaters can produce carbon monoxide, which is tasteless and odorless.
 When inhaled, it can lead to symptoms such as headaches, weakness, dizziness, blurred vision, nausea, and even loss of consciousness.
-For that reason, gas heaters should always be used in a properly ventilated space.
+Therefore, such heaters should always be used in a properly ventilated space.

 Many gas heaters have safety features that prevent them from causing problems such as carbon monoxide poisoning.
 Look for heater with an automatic shut off mechanism.
 These will turn off the device when oxygen levels drop too low.
 Some offer a built-in carbon monoxide detector.